 The Famous Viennese Pub Crawl

 We did the ‘famous’ Viennese Pub Crawl!
 It was here that we were connected with many young 20 somethings.
 Last year my husband and I did a pub crawl in Galway, Ireland, which was AMAZING, but we quickly found out we were the oldest people at the pub crawl.
 With the exception of a German couple, this was true on this one as well.
-I’m here to tell the world and anyone over 25 that pub crawls are fun at all ages!
-No need to sip wine and be fancy all the time folks.
+I’m here to tell the world that anyone over 25 can enjoy a pub crawl (if you don’t mind hanging out with a younger crowd).

 This pub crawl wasn’t exactly as famous as they made it out to be.
-In fact, they weren’t even sure if they’d be doing it when we arrived at this ‘Travel Shack’, but luckily there were enough thirsty patrons to get the show on the road.
-Our pub guide took us first on the S-Bahn and with drinks in hand and our iPhone on blast, we had a dance party on the short train ride.
+In fact, they weren’t even sure if they’d be doing it when we arrived, but luckily there were enough thirsty patrons to get the show on the road.
+Our guide first took us on the S-Bahn which seemed a bit strange for a pub crawl, but we didn’t mind.

 The night ended with us eating pizza from a stand on the side of a road.
-Classy right?!
 This pizza was extra special because it had maize (corn) on it and it was terrible.
 Germans and Austrians love to put corn on everything.
-Everything I tell you!
+Everything.
+In case you want to check it out, here’s the link.

 Random Street Festivals